Halloween 2020 doesn’t have to be boring so I’ve come up with different ideas for the family including an awesome Scavenger Hunt printable.

 Keep on reading, stopping by, chatting, and thanks for being a fan of CBB.

 Without you, there would be no Canadian Budget Binder.
-A safe space for Canadians to talk about their finance and find free resources to get them on the path to debt freedom.
+It is a safe space for Canadians to talk about their finance and find free resources to get them on the path to debt freedom.

 SATURDAY SEARCH TERM GIGGLES